Works

 2025

+Created around this remote tiny island, largely on long stretches of raw cotton canvas - the works evolved over many hours or days.
 Here the weather was a particularly active participant with storms, hail and ever-present wind all contributing to the final works.